-- If brightness varies evenly across the image, the distribution of tones will be relatively even. - If the image is dark, tone distribution will be shifted to the left. - If the image is bright, tone distribution will be shifted to the right.
+- If brightness varies evenly across the image, the distribution of tones will be relatively even. - If the image is dark, tone distribution will be shifted to the left.

 Exposure compensation shifts the distribution of tones to the right when raised, to the left when lowered.
 Histograms can give you a rough idea of overall exposure when bright ambient lighting makes it difficult to see the display in the monitor.